harvester/docs/docs/rancher/cloud-provider.md

   curl -sfL https://raw.githubusercontent.com/harvester/cloud-provider-harvester/master/deploy/generate_addon.sh | sh -s <serviceAccount name> <namespace>
   ```

-### Deploying to the RKE2 cluster with Harvester node driver
+### Deploying to the RKE2 Cluster with Harvester Node Driver
 When spinning up an RKE2 cluster using the Harvester node driver, select the `Harvester` cloud provider.
 The node driver will then help deploy both the CSI driver and CCM automatically.

   ![](assets/rke2-cloud-provider.png)